mustjoon/auth-ms/README.md

 ### Usage

+This app can be used as a starter template for NodeJS projects or as seperate MICROSERVICE proxy for handling user authentication

+#### As stand-alone app

+Intro TBA

+#### As proxy

 Setup proxy for routes that you want to use (currently supports register, login, password recover, password changing and refreshing token)
 Sample app can be found at https://github.com/mustjoon/sample-auth-app